 - In 2015, the drivers and passengers in the vehicles that weren’t in the commercial trucks accounted for 97 percent of truck-accident fatalities

 - In the seven years between 2009 and 2015, truck accident fatalities increased by 22 percent

 - Of all the traffic fatalities in 2015, 11 percent involved semi-trucks

 These statistics represent an important reminder that we share the road with massive, dangerous commercial trucks and that, as such, we should always proceed with caution.

 Truck accidents are extremely dangerous, and the federal government, therefore, holds truckers to strict hour-of-service rules and regulations.
 If a driver injures you in an accident, however, you may find proof of fatigue hard to uncover.
 Some truckers, for example, aren’t above falsifying their duty logs.
 Furthermore, trucking companies and their insurance carriers are in the business of turning a profit, which includes fighting not to pay out on accident claims.
 If you were injured in a truck accident, you need an experienced truck accident attorney to help overcome these obstacles.

 If You Are Injured in a Truck Accident, Consult a Skilled Philadelphia Truck Accident Attorney

 Truck accidents are always harrowing.
 If a fatigued trucker injured you or your loved one, consult an experienced truck accident lawyer as soon as you can.
-The dedicated legal team at in Philadelphia is committed to fighting for your just compensation, and we have the experience and compassion to help you.
-Please or call us at (215) 825-5183 today.
+The dedicated legal team at The Levin Firm in Philadelphia is committed to fighting for your just compensation, and we have the experience and compassion to help you.
+Please contact or call us at (215) 825-5183 today.